Key takeaways:

 • Gated communities.
 Entry systems can even be installed at gated entrances of both multifamily and commercial properties.

 • Industrial buildings.
 Properties like self-storage facilities and warehouses also benefit from a door access control system to ensure that only authorized personnel can enter the building.
-In addition, members or employees of these facilities can grant guests access remotely.
+In addition, members or employees of these facilities can grant guests remote access.

 • Student housing.
 College students are bound to have a lot of guests and package deliveries, so a feature-rich door entry system that supports a mobile app is ideal.
 Such a system will attract student residents and improve their overall living experience.